Table of contents

 When I really think about it, the surprising number is the 20% who make it past the second year.
 From my vantage point, they are often the quiet ones, the ones who don’t give advice but who absorb and evaluate everything they hear.

 Personally, I understand why people quit.
-In fact, not a year goes by when I don’t consider it.
+In fact, not a year goes by when I don’t consider quitting myself.
 Even when I’m successful, I question the time, the expense, and the frustration of it all.
-I wonder about the opportunity costs, the things I could be doing if I wasn’t doing this.
-When I’m scraping frames, counting mite drop, or haggling with another fifty-pound bag of sugar, I long to do something different.
+I wonder about the opportunity costs, those things I could be doing if I wasn’t doing this.
+When I’m scraping frames, counting mite drops, or haggling with another fifty-pound bag of sugar, I long to do something different.

 I grew up before tracheal mites, varroa mites, hive beetles, obscure viruses, and colony collapse.
 Back then, small farms were ubiquitous and every farm had a few hives.
 No one paid much attention to the bees, except at harvest time, yet the colonies survived year after year.
 If a colony died for some reason, another moved in to fill the vacancy.
 You didn’t buy bees or queens, they just arrived.
 I often think of those days, but now they seem like an illusion, an enchanting fairy tale.